nmaguirre/nmaguirre.github.io/_pages/about.md

 * Program Committe member for the [International Conference on Software Engineering ICSE 2025](https://conf.researchr.org/home/icse-2025) (main research track)
 * Program Committe member for the [International Symposium on Software Testing and Analysis ISSTA 2025](https://conf.researchr.org/home/issta-2025) (main research track)
 * Program Committe member for the Testing Tools and Data Showcase Track of the [International Conference on Software Testing, Verification and Validation ICST 2025](https://conf.researchr.org/home/icst-2025)
+* Program Committe member for the New Ideas and Emerging Results Track of the [International Conference on Automated Software Engineering ASE 2025](https://conf.researchr.org/home/ase-2025)